Topics Map > ITS > AV

 Picture Mute: Inactive Picture Mute: Active

-Reset Wireless device connection:
+Reset Wireless Connection Option:

 In the case of the in room projection system not correctly displaying a wireless device, use the Wireless Reset button.
 Press and hold it for a few seconds, it will begin flashing green and you'll hear a faint clicking sound from inside the podium.
 You may now let go of the button, the devices will reset themselves.
 Once the button is done flashing, you may attempt to reconnect.